nickseewald/website/content/publication/moin-icu-trends/index.md

 publication_short: ""

 abstract: |
-  **Importance**: Nationwide data are unavailable regarding changes in intensive care unit (ICU) outcomes and use of life support over the past ten years, limiting understanding of practice changes.
+  **Importance**: Nationwide data are unavailable regarding changes in intensive care unit (ICU) outcomes and use of life support over the past 10 years, limiting understanding of practice changes.

-  **Objective**: To portray the epidemiology of U.S. critical care before, during, and after the COVID-19 pandemic.
+  **Objective**: To portray the epidemiology of US critical care before, during, and after the COVID-19 pandemic.

-  **Design, Setting and Participants**: Retrospective cohort study of adult patients admitted to an ICU for any reason, using data from the 54 U.S. health systems continuously contributing to the Epic Cosmos database from 2014 – 2023.
+  **Design, Setting and Participants**: Retrospective cohort study of adult patients admitted to an ICU for any reason, using data from the 54 US health systems continuously contributing to the Epic Cosmos database from 2014-2023.

   **Exposures**: Patient demographics, COVID-19 status, and pandemic era.

-  **Main Outcomes and Measures**: In-hospital mortality, ICU length of stay (LOS), and receipt of life-support interventions.
+  **Main Outcomes and Measures**: In-hospital mortality unadjusted and adjusted for patient demographics, comorbidities, and illness severity; ICU length of stay; and receipt of life-support interventions, including mechanical ventilation and vasopressor medications.

-  **Results**: Of 3,453,687 admissions including ICU care, median age was 65 (IQR 53 – 75).
-Patients were 55.3% male, 17.3% Black, and 6.1% Hispanic or Latino.
-In-hospital mortality was 10.9%.
-Adjusted in-hospital mortality was elevated during the pandemic among both COVID-negative (aOR 1.3, 95% CI 1.2 – 1.3) and COVID-positive patients (aOR 4.3, 95% CI 3.8 – 4.8), and overall returned to baseline by mid-2022.
-Median ICU LOS was 2.1 days (IQR 1.1 – 4.2), with increases during the pandemic among COVID-positive patients (2.0 days difference for COVID-positive vs. COVID-negative patients, 95% CI 2.0 – 2.1).
-Use of vasopressors increased from 7.2% to 21.6% of ICU stays.
-Rates of invasive mechanical ventilation were 23.2% (95% CI 23.1 – 23.2%) pre-pandemic, rose to 25.8% (95% CI 25.8 – 25.9%) during the pandemic, and declined below pre-pandemic baseline thereafter (22.0% [95% CI 21.9 – 22.2%]).
+  **Results**: Of 3,453,687 admissions including ICU care, median age was 65 (IQR, 53-75) years.
+Patients were 55.3% male; 17.3% Black and 6.1% Hispanic or Latino; and overall in-hospital mortality was 10.9%.
+The adjusted in-hospital mortality was elevated during the pandemic in COVID-negative (adjusted odds ratio [aOR], 1.3 [95% CI, 1.2-1.3]) and COVID-positive (aOR, 4.3 [95% CI, 3.8-4.8]) patients and returned to baseline by mid-2022.
+The median ICU length of stay was 2.1 (IQR, 1.1-4.2) days, with increases during the pandemic among COVID-positive patients (difference for COVID-positive vs COVID-negative patients, 2.0 days [95% CI, 2.0-2.1]).
+Rates of invasive mechanical ventilation were 23.2% (95% CI, 23.1%-23.2%) before the pandemic, increased to 25.8% (95% CI, 25.8%-25.9%) during the pandemic, and declined below prepandemic baseline thereafter (22.0% [95% CI, 21.9%-22.2%]).
+The use of vasopressors increased from 7.2% to 21.6% of ICU stays.

-  **Conclusions and Relevance**: Pandemic-era increases in in-hospital mortality and LOS among U.S. ICU patients have returned to recent historical baselines.
-Vasopressor use increased from 2014 to 2023, whereas fewer patients are now receiving mechanical ventilation than prior to the pandemic, suggesting changing clinical practice in response to experience or evidence.
+  **Conclusions and Relevance**: Pandemic-era increases in length of stay and adjusted in-hospital mortality among US ICU patients returned to recent historical baselines.
+Fewer patients are now receiving mechanical ventilation than prior to the pandemic, while more patients are administered vasopressor medications.

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "A collaborative paper led my MSCE student Emily Moin, MD.
+Following pandemic-era changes, many ICU outcome measures returned to prior levels.
+The rates of mechanical ventilation have declined even further, while vasopressor use remained elevated above 2010s rates. "

-tags: []
+tags: [critical care, electronic health records]
 categories: [collaboration]
 featured: true